CESG (Communications-Electronics Security Group) Listed Advisor Scheme

 Government risk management and accreditation of information systems

 The UK Government has specific requirements for the governance of computer systems.
 This is called 'accreditation' and requires an accreditor to make a balanced decision that all the risks to an information system are appropriately mitigated.
-This doesn't mean that every risk must be completely eliminated (which is almost impossible) but that the accreditor must be satisfied that the outstanding risks, when reduced with suitable countermeasures, would not exceed the organisation’s risk threshold.
+This doesn't mean that every risk must be completely eliminated (which is almost impossible) but that the accreditor must be satisfied that the residual risks, when reduced with suitable countermeasures, would not exceed the organisation’s risk threshold.
 If it does, the organisation should be able to show its reasons for accepting an increased level of risk.